floooh/floooh.github.io/_drafts/sokol-api-overhaul.md

 From today's point-of-view it makes little sense to structure the pipeline creation descriptor structs like "traditional" 3D APIs.
-For instance in D3D11, the vertex-layout, depth-stencil-state, rasterizer-state and blend-state can all be set independently from each other.
+For instance in D3D11, the vertex-layout, depth-stencil-state, rasterizer-state and blend-state can all be set independently.
 Metal went a huge step forward to integrate those states, but still treats the depth-stencil-state separately.

-D3D12, Vulkan and WebGPU integrated *all* this state into a single immutable pipeline object, but the creation-information is still structured like in the "legacy" APIs.
+D3D12, Vulkan and WebGPU integrated *all* those separate state objects into a single immutable pipeline-state object, but the creation-information is still structured like in the "legacy" APIs.
 There are nested depth-stencil-, rasterizer- and blend-state struct, even though technically this doesn't make much sense because those states can't be changed independently anymore.

-Instead in sokol_gfx.h I decided to change things around in sg_pipeline_desc so that it looks "neater" when used with C99 designated initializion.
+Instead in sokol_gfx.h I decided now to change things around in sg_pipeline_desc so that it looks "nicer" when used with C99 designated initializion.
 All the redundant prefixes (like "depth_*" or "stencil_*") are gone and instead the state names with common prefixes are now grouped into their own nested structs.

-Since it doesn't make any technical sense to structure the interior of sg_pipeline_desc in the "traditional" way, it might just as well be more convenient by requiring less typing.
+Since it doesn't make any technical sense to structure the interior of the sg_pipeline_desc struct in the "traditional" way, it might just as well be more convenient by requiring less typing.

 ## Why no bigger signed- vs unsigned-integer API changes

 There are a lot of signed integers in the Sokol APIs that "should" be unsigned because negative values make no sense for then.
-Originally I was planning to do a big signed-vs-unsigned cleanup, but reconsidered after an enlightening Twitter thread:
+Originally I was planning to do a big signed-vs-unsigned cleanup, but reconsidered after an enlightening Twitter discussion thread:

 https://twitter.com/FlohOfWoe/status/1355839062880477187

-The gist is that in a language without robust under/overflow checking it is better to prefer signed integers even for values that "can't" be negative, because it's too easy to produce accidental underflows when subtracting two unsigned integers, but hard to check whether an unsigned underflow actually happend (because you don't get a negative number, but a very big positive number out of it).
+The gist is that in a language without robust under/overflow checking it is better to prefer signed integers even for values that not supposed to be negative, because it's too easy to produce accidental underflows when subtracting two unsigned integers, but hard to check whether an unsigned underflow actually happend (because you don't get a negative number, but a very big positive number out of it, which might be indistuingishable from large valid numbers).

 Unsigned integers should only for special cases, like bit-wise operations, or modulo arithmetics (where overflow is an actual "feature").

-I allowed one other exception, when an item is usually assigned from a **sizeof()** statement.
-In that case I opted for using the **size_t** type for that item.
+I allowed one other exception, when an item is usually assigned from a **sizeof()** statement: In that case I opted for using the **size_t** type for that item.

 Unfortunately this rule of "almost always signed" isn't a good match for more strongly typed languages like Zig and Rust, because (for instance) both of those languages use unsigned integers for common things like array indices.
-*But* those languages also have robust overflow checking, so using unsigned integers makes more sense in such languages.
+*But* those languages also have robust over/underflow checking, so using unsigned integers makes more sense in there.
 This presents a conflict in the whole idea to make the Sokol C-APIs more binding-friendly.

-Long story short, I'll come up with a separate solution which will resolve this conflict without plastering the C-API with unsigned integers, but this won't happen yet with the upcoming C-API changes.
-One idea is to introduce specific typedefs in the C-APIs such as
-**sg_count**, **sg_index** etc... which then can remain signed on the C-API side, but the auto-generated bindings may change those to unsigned type.
+Long story short: I'll come up with a separate solution which will resolve this conflict without plastering the C-API with unsigned integers.
+One idea is to introduce specific typedefs in the C-APIs such as **sg_count**, **sg_index** etc... which then can remain signed on the C-API side, but the auto-generated bindings may change those to unsigned type.
 Currently I'm not a big fan of that idea though because it makes the C-API